 I have had emails from a couple of people asking whether I can tell them more about Personality Chocolates, leading me to do a bit of exploring through old newspapers.
 There is little information about the proprietors of the original company, although it appears they started a small factory at Minton House, 14 Bayswater Road, King’s Cross, in 1930.
 They subsequently opened a retail operation in Elizabeth Street, Sydney.
 I have heard from someone whose husband lived at Minton House that, at least at one point, the proprietor of the business was a Mrs Rooney, “a lady meticulous in going to the hairdressers each morning before she arrived each day to make chocolates”.

 Over the following three decades the company advertised for staff, including chocolate dippers, bonbon dippers and packers.
 They evidently remained in the same location into the 1970s.
 My first correspondent worked in the factory for about a year, starting in 1971, soon after she arrived from Argentina.
 At that time, she told me, the staff consisted of two workers who prepared the chocolate, two women who made the chocolates by hand, and four people packing.
 My second correspondent remembers her father buying hand-made chocolates and Easter eggs from Personality Chocolates, probably in the 1970s.

 It’s clear that, at least in its early years, the company was successful enough to send its products interstate.
 An advertisement in 1950 in Tasmania’s Launceston Examiner proudly announced the availability of “a confection made famous in Sydney for twenty years”.
 It seems a Melbourne branch was also opened at some point.

 In 1969, an advertising piece in a Sydney Morning Herald column known as the Shop Detective burbled, “I did all my courting with Personality Chocolates…a statement made, time after time, by clients of yesteryear – and today”.
 At this time there were retail outlets in Elizabeth Street, Sydney and at 25 Rowe Street.
-It seems likely this was Rowe Street in the CBD, a street famous for its cosmopolitan ambiance, cafés and small specialty shops.
+It seems likely this was Rowe Street in the CBD, a street famous for its cosmopolitan ambience, cafés and small specialty shops.